Stephen Granville O’Kane, writer born right in the middle of the 20th century on 26th April 1951.

 - (b) music – almost anything except rap (sorry!).
 Sadly, market button holes don’t seem to allow us to have someone like Pytor Tchaikovsky who had no trouble doing anything from cutie fantasies for the ballet to modelling the Apocalypse.
 Whether it’s Mary Poppins or Syrian civil war and most in between; Tchaikovsky would be your man.

 - (c) exploring ways of doing things with health restrictions: A journey which ended in 2009 with an official diagnosis of high functioning autism.
-I am a member of Assert (Brighton and Hove), which has yielded a mentor through the Aspire Project.
+I am a member of Assert (Brighton and Hove).
+Two of its members have morphed from support, including over applying to become a deputy for my ailing mother in 2019 until her death at the end of 2021, into friends.

 Summary of Politics and Morality under Conflict